vikkitharan/C_code_template/README.md

-This is a c source code template
+This is a C++ source code template

 # How to use this template

-1. Clone or copy C_code_template directory
+1. Clone or copy code_template directory

-2. Rename C_code_template directory as your project name
+2. Rename code_template directory as your project name

 3. Delete .git directory